james94/Coding-Interview/algorithms/in-order-traversal.md

-# Same Inorder Traversal for 2 Binary Trees
+# Do 2 Binary Trees have Same Inorder Traversal

 Given two binary trees, check if they have the same inorder traversal.